 Mulch is flammable and it, along with flammable plants, leaves and needles, must be removed up to 3 feet from all exterior home walls and structures (like a porch or deck).

-What can I plant in Zone 1A?
+What can I plant in the 3 feet around my house?

 Hardscape is preferred, but well irrigated succulent plantings are allowed.

-What can I plant in Zone 1?
+What can I plant?

 “You can have a beautiful, lush, green landscape around your home even if you live in some of the high fire danger areas,” Todd Lando of FIREsafe Marin said, at our recent Fire Prevention and Preparedness Community Meeting.